-End of April to the beginning of May, We are a show garden for 6,000 of Bloms Tulips, special Tulip Festival 6th May Monday Bank Holiday of tulip arrangements in the house 2-5pm
+End of April to the beginning of May, we are a show garden for 6,000 of Bloms Tulips, special Tulip Festival of tulip arrangements early May Bank Holiday Monday in the house 2-5pm

-21st July FAMOUS PLANT & GARDEN FAIR 10am-5pm (The House opens from 2pm extra £4) 70 exhibitors from around the country, rare & exceptional plants.
-Gardening & Plant advice from Daily Telegraph writer Helen Yemm.
-Adults £8, Children £4.
+The annual FAMOUS PLANT & GARDEN FAIR takes place in July.
+Exhibitors from around the country, rare & exceptional plants.
 Light lunches & Refreshments all day.

 Built in 1460 Sir John Cheyne and added to in 1526 by Sir John Russell (Earl of Bedford) the Manor is now the MacLeod Matthews family home.